 For display purposes, we have combined this large room into both a dining room and parlor, but in reality those would have been two separate rooms, both large.
 The spacious dining room table, matching chairs, full set of china, large mirror, organ, upholstered parlor furniture, Tiffany-style lamps, and phonograph are meant to declare to visitors that this family was affluent, and that the owner of the house was successful.
 Compare the spinning wheel in the workers’ house — brought to the United States by an immigrant from French Canada — with the parlor wheel in the manager’s house.
 Can you find evidence that the manager’s family enjoyed the latest technology: indoor plumbing, central heating, a phonograph, a telephone, electricity?
 What do think is the significance of the photos of Republican politicians?
 What evidence do you see that the people who lived in this house were educated?
 (But, at the same time, think about the evidence in the mill workers’ house that even mill hands could read and write.)

-Each family member usually had a bedroom and a dressing room…notice how large the room is.
-These are the things one may find in such a place: a child’s rocking horse, a pink marble table top, porcelain & silver items, and traveling trunks.
+Unlike mill workers, each family member of this family probably had their own bedroom and dressing room.
+Notice how large the bedroom is.
+These are the things one may find in such a place: a child’s rocking horse, a doll house, a pink marble table top, porcelain & silver items, a sewing machine and sewing set, and traveling trunks.

+Visit the laundry room.
+Why do you think the decor in this room is so plain?
+Who do you think did the laundry?
 All day to wash, all day to iron!
-Some of the things one might find: a soapstone sink, machines to press shirts and pants, a copper washing machine.
+Some of the things one might find: a soapstone sink, machines to press shirts and pants, a copper electric washing machine.